Jim Owen (singer-songwriter): Biography

 In 1978, his Epic recording of "Lovesick Blues" recorded with the "Drifting Cowboys" was a minor chart hit and in the early 1980s, he scored two more minor hits with "Ten Anniversary Presents" and "Hell Yes, I Cheated".

-In 1985, he wrote and produced a 10-hour Hank Williams radio show which, on New Year’s Day was broadcast on various U.S. stations as a tribute.
+In 1985, he wrote and produced a 10-hour Hank Williams radio show which, on New Year's Day, was broadcast on various U.S. stations as a tribute.
 Owen has also appeared as Williams for the noted "Legends In Concert" at the Imperial Palace, Las Vegas, Nevada and made many appearances on the Grand Ole Opry, including a special one on January 1, 1993, the 40th anniversary of Williams’ death, which gained him a standing ovation.
 He continued to tour into the 1990s, still wrote songs and, at times, worked as an auctioneer near his Henderson, Tennessee home.
 He is also noted for his collection of classic cars.

-Jim Owen mentioned at Music of Missouri entertained audiences with his comedy and award winning musical talent for years in Branson, Missouri.
+Owen entertained audiences with his comedy and award-winning musical talent for years in Branson, Missouri.
 He performed many of the classic songs he wrote for country music stars which became huge hits.
 Owen won an Emmy Award for his portrayal of Hank Williams Sr. in a made-for-TV movie that he both wrote and starred in.
 His show was complete with clips and songs of Hank as well as other legendary artists.

 Charlie Daniels once called Jim Owen country music's least known country superstar.

 In 2012, Owen had only 45 shows scheduled although most years he topped 150.

 Performances in Branson were curtailed following the 2012 Leap Day tornado outbreak when his Branson Mall venue was destroyed, but he performed again at the Doug Gabriel Theatre for several years after that before retiring.